In registering for courses, students may choose between normal grading status (receiving a letter grade) and pass/fail.

-- Courses taken to fulfill any Foundational Approach requirement, the Sector Requirement, the Major or Minor Requirement cannot be taken pass/fail.
+- Courses taken to fulfill any Foundational Approach Requirement, the Sector Requirement, the Major Requirement or a minor cannot be taken pass/fail.

 - College students may take no more than 8 c.u. of coursework pass/fail, though advisors generally recommend against this many.

 - Students may change the grading status of a course from normal to pass/fail (or vice versa) in Penn InTouch through the end of the Drop period.

 Freshmen are strongly advised not to take courses on a pass/fail basis.